 ...to translate from English into math.
 Read the problem carefully this time, figuring out which pieces of information are important and which ones aren't.
 Then ignore the unnecessary bits.
 This may sound a bit harsh, but they're big boys.
 They'll get over it.

 ...a lady.
 Wait, that's not it.

 ...to make sure you answered the right question.
 To be sure, read the question one last time before drawing a box around your final answer.
-Even if this method of double-checking saves you only once out of every 100 times, it will help you in the long run.
-1 out of 100 is better than 0 out of 100, but now we're moving into some advanced mathematics.
+Even if this method of double-checking saves you only once out of every 100 times, it'll help you in the long run.
+One out of 100 is better than zero out of 100, but now we're moving into some advanced mathematics.

 The local department store was having a sale.
 Holla!
-Gabe bought a pair of shoes for $21, although they would have been cheaper if he'd bought penny loafers.
-He also bought some shirts that were on sale for 25% off their normal retail price of $18.
+Gabe bought a pair of shoes for $21, although they would've been cheaper if he'd bought penny loafers.
+He also bought some shirts that were on sale for 25% off their normal retail price of $18 each.
 Gabe, always the bargain hunter, spent $75 total.
 How many shirts did he buy?
 Also, does he really think any of them will go with those shoes?